crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * A simple, working version of <b>your quality control module</b>.
 This can be a simple majority vote, a 2nd pass HIT, or whatever.
 You should also describe what you'll need to do to improve it for the final version of your project.

-* A simple, working version of your <b>aggregation module</b>.
+* A simple, working version of <b>your aggregation module</b>.
 This version can operate on your simulated data.
 Say what additional work is needed for the final version of your project.

 ###Step 5: Answer another questionnaire